-- · Request the student to release medical records to the College. - · Request information from law enforcement regarding the student's criminal history. - · Request information from prior colleges the student has attended. - If deemed necessary to the investigation, request the student to sign a waiver allowing elementary and secondary school records to be released to the College.
+- · Request the student to release medical records to the College. - Request information from law enforcement regarding the student's criminal history.

+• If deemed necessary to the investigation, request the student to sign a waiver allowing elementary and secondary school records to be released to the College.